Keibert Ruiz Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 17th in the league with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff is 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 14th-ranked team ERA across all league pitching staffs (4.16).
+- The Mets have the 15th-ranked team ERA across all MLB pitching staffs (4.20).

-- Mets pitchers combine to surrender the fifth-most home runs in baseball (33 total, 1.4 per game).
+- Mets pitchers combine to rank 25th in baseball in home runs given up (34 total, 1.4 per game).

-- Butto makes his first start of the season for the Mets.
+- Senga (3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched) makes the start for the Mets, his fifth of the season.

+- In his most recent appearance on Friday, the right-hander threw five innings against the San Francisco Giants, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.